AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Navigate to **Cloud Resources > Cloud Assets > VPC/VNets & Subnets**.
 In the search field, enter the name of the VNet you created earlier, **`azure-us-central-spoke1`**.
 Then, expand the VNet to view the additional subnets that were created by the **Aviatrix Controller**.

+The subnets will appear sequentially, one after another.
+Please be patient.

 ```{tip}
 **Click on the refresh button!**
 ```